 |10.||Sony A7C||Y||stereo / mono||Y||Y||micro||3.2||Y||Y||Y|

 It is notable that the A9 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The FZ80 does not feature such a mic input.

 Studio photographers will appreciate that the Sony A9 II (unlike the FZ80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the FZ80 and the A9 II are recent models that are part of the current product line-up.
 The FZ80 replaced the earlier Panasonic FZ70, while the A9 II followed on from the Sony A9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic FZ80 Manual (free pdf) or the online Sony A9 II Manual.
+Further information on the features and operation of the FZ80 and A9 II can be found, respectively, in the Panasonic FZ80 Manual (free pdf) or the online Sony A9 II Manual.

 So what conclusions can be drawn?
 Is the Panasonic FZ80 better than the Sony A9 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.